mavryk-network/mavryk-taquito/docs/tutorial.md

 What happens here?
 Let's break it down:
 1- We set up the Mavryk Toolkit, and the signer as before.
 1- We get the contract metadata from the blockchain.
 This metadata contains information about the contract, including its entrypoints.
 1- We call the `mint_artist` entrypoint of the contract.
 We need to provide the data it expects, which is provided as a javascript object.
-Taquito will automatically encode this data to be sent to the contract.
+Webmavryk will automatically encode this data to be sent to the contract.
 1- We wait for the confirmation and print the hash as before.

 Now, if you run your code, you should be able to see the hash of the operation in the terminal.
 After about a minute, you should be able to see the new NFT in the collection from [this link](https://basenet.objkt.com/collection/KT1XmD31NdBrTcL7bPF3md6i5g4BbE6s2YLv).
 Because everyone following this tutorial is minting NFTs with the same metadata, all the NFTs in this collection will look the same.
 However, the number of tokens in the collection should increase by one.

 Congratulations!
-You have just interacted with a smart contract using Taquito.
+You have just interacted with a smart contract using Webmavryk.
 Additionally, you programmatically minted an NFT.

 Up until now, we have created programs that run in a terminal.
 While some of the code written to interact with the blockchain might actually be such an application, most of the time, we will usually create dApps that can be accessed in the browser.